Trans-Mediterranean Pipeline: Technical description

 The Algerian section consists of a compressor station and two lines with 48 in diameter.
 The Tunisian section consists of three compressor stations and two lines of 48 in diameter.
 In 2007, SCOGAT (Société pour la Construction du Gazoduc Transtunisien) awarded the Italian contractor Saipem a contract for two new gas compression stations and the upgrading of the existing compressor stations allowing to increase the capacity of Tunisian section by 6.5 bcm.
 The royalties for the gas transport received by Tunisia are 5.25 — 6.75 percent value of the transported gas.
 The offshore section across Channel of Sicily consists three lines with diameter of 20 in and two lines with diameter of 26 in.
 In Italy, the diameter of two lines varies between 42 in and 48 in.

 In 2012 the capacity of the pipeline increased from 30.2 billion cubic meter (bcm) of natural gas per year up to 33.5 bcm by 2012.

 Operators

-Algerian section is operated by Algerian state-owned company Sonatrach.
-The Tunisian section is owned by the state-owned Sotugat (Société Tunisienne du Gazoduc Trans-tunisien) and operated by TTPC (Eni group, 100%).
-The section across the Channel of Sicily is operated by TMPC, a joint venture of Eni and Sonatrach.
+The Algerian section is operated by Algerian state-owned company Sonatrach.
+The Tunisian section is owned by the state-owned Sotugat (Société Tunisienne du Gazoduc Trans-tunisien) and commercially operated by TTPC, a wholly owned subsidiary of SeaCorridor (a joint venture between Eni and Snam).
+The section across the Channel of Sicily is owned by TMPC and commercially operated by Transmed, both joint ventures between SeaCorridor and Sonatrach.
 The Italian section is operated by Snam Rete Gas.